willstott101/SDF-Converter/README.md

 *      Mesh colliders and visuals only.
 * STL export

-Lots of stuff from original URDF converter left.
+Lots of stuff from original URDF converter left, it's a little messy in there.

+To build, just open the .sln with Visual Studio, and click run or build.